sphinx-labs/sphinx/docs/cli-existing-project.md

-# Getting Started in an Existing Repository
+# Getting Started with an Existing Foundry Project

-This guide will show you how to integrate Sphinx's Foundry CLI plugin into an existing repository.
-We'll create a sample project then test and deploy it locally.
+In this guide, you'll integrate Sphinx's Foundry plugin with your existing Foundry project.
+Then, you'll deploy it on a few testnets.

+Deployments are a three-step process with the DevOps platform:

+1. **Propose**: Initiate the deployment from your command line or CI process by submitting the transactions to Sphinx's backend.
+2. **Approve**: Your Gnosis Safe owner(s) approve the deployment by signing a single meta transaction in the Sphinx UI.
+3. **Execute**: Sphinx's backend trustlessly executes the deployment through your Gnosis Safe.

+In this guide, you'll propose the deployment on the command line and then approve it in the Sphinx UI.

 ## Table of Contents